 Martin Prévost was one of the pioneers of Beauport near Quebec; b.
 1611, son of Pierre Prévost and Charlotte Vien, of Montreuil-sur-le-Bois-de-Vincennes (now Montreuil-sous-Bois), near Paris; d.
 26 Jan.
 1691 at Beauport.
 Prévost’s presence at Quebec is referred to in the documents of the notary Piraube as early as the year 1639.

-So, this is how I descend from the 1st documented marriage between a Franc settler to the new colony and a Native is as follows — follow along carefully because the lines cross here too!
+So, this is how I descend from the 1st documented marriage between a Franc settler to the new colony and an indigenous woman is as follows.
+Follow along carefully because the lines cross here too!

 - Roch Abenaki Manitouabeouich + Outchibahabanouk Oueou